anilpeter75/free-json-formatter/README.md

 - Fork & PR enhancements (e.g., add copy button or themes).
 - Issues?
 Open one for bugs or ideas!

-## License
-MIT – Free to use, modify, and share.

 ---